Universalization and the Origins of Fiscal Capacity: Baseline Model

 The material payoff of each citizen depends on both public and private consumption and is assumed linear:

 where $G$ is a public good financed by tax revenue, $y$ is private consumption, and $\alpha>0$ captures the marginal value of the public good.
-For the baseline analysis we assume a common productivity parameter $\alpha$, shared by citizens and the elite, so that the value of public goods is aligned across agents.
+For the baseline analysis we assume $\alpha$ is common to citizens and the elite. \ref{app:unaligned} extends the analysis to the unaligned case, in which the elite and citizens have distinct valuations $\alpha_E$ and $\alpha_C$, respectively.